Subarna-1/Student-data-Python/Readme.md

-#Student Management Project in Python
+#A simple Student Management Project to store student data in Python